MK316/MK316.github.io/README.md

 [Goto Github account]("https://github.com/MK316/")
 ```
 MK316 is:
-'\-' a researcher in phonetics & phonology
+- a researcher in phonetics & phonology (Ph.D. in Linguistics)
-currently working as an educator in a college.
+- currently working as an educator at GNU
 ```

 ![Image](https://github.com/MK316/mkfiles/blob/main/porfile.JPG)